keplr32b/trustrail/README.md

 2. **Fund** *(optional)* - if a stake amount is set, the initiator deposits it via `fund_case()`, a payable method.
 The contract holds it in custody.

-3. **Submit evidence:** - the respondent submits a public URL supporting their side of the case.
+3. **Submit evidence** - the respondent submits a public URL supporting their side of the case.

 4. **Resolve** - either party triggers resolution.
 GenLayer validators independently fetch the evidence, evaluate it against the case's own criteria text (not a hardcoded prompt), and reach consensus via `prompt_non_comparative` - validators agree on the verdict, not on identical wording.

-5. **Settle** - if a stake was funded, the contract uses the `@gl.evm.contract_interface ` pattern (the correct mechanism for sending GEN to a plain EOA wallet) to split the stake between initiator and respondent according to the AI's `percent_to_respondent` verdict, in the same transaction.
+5. **Settle** - if a stake was funded, the contract uses the `@gl.evm.contract_interface` pattern (the correct mechanism for sending GEN to a plain EOA wallet) to split the stake between initiator and respondent according to the AI's `percent_to_respondent` verdict, in the same transaction.
 If no funds were involved, it just records the verdict on-chain as a verifiable outcome.

 ## Why this needs GenLayer